 Pumpkin pasta is a great addition to your vegan fall recipe collection.
-It’s one of the healthiest and simplest pasta recipes you’ll make.
 It requires less than 10 ingredients and will be ready and on the table in less than 20 minutes!

 How to make a vegan pumpkin pasta sauce